Skyway666/Qt-Practice/README.md

 	- Inspector-MainWindow.

+Form files:

+- The inspector is formed by a "universals", "shaperenderer" and "transform" form files.
+- The main window is completelly composed by a form file.
+- The hierarchy is another form file.

 Style sheets:

-- The inspector is formed by a "universals", "shaperenderer" and "transform" style sheet.
-- The main window is completelly composed by a style sheet.
+- The color picker buttons were implementing using a style sheet.
-- The hierarchy is another style sheet.

 Actions: